decipher2k/Bluetooth-Controller-Proxy/README.md

 # Bluetooth Controller Proxy
 Allows you to use your Bluetooth gamepad on your PC via your mobile phone and WiFi or USB tethering. (so you don't need a Bluetooth dongle)<br>
+Nefarius.ViGEm is used for XBox 360 controller emulation.<br>
 <br>
 The sourcecode is still a messs. (don't look at it! you have been warned!) <br>